 The video below features our 2019 residents and partner organizations during a culminating event and reception at the Mildred Lane Kemper Art Museum.
 Students illustrated their work through a creative presentation.
 The event included a conversation with St. Louis-based artist and activist Damon Davis.

-The application period for the 2019 Arts as Civic Engagement cohort has passed.
+Goals for Arts as Civic Engagement include:

 Learn about our 2019 residents below.